 C. Enhanced Aquatic Plant Cutting in the Yahara River Chain-of-Lakes.
 Data from the Yahara Chain of Lakes Lake Level Task Force shows increased cutting of aquatic plants in the Yahara River significantly increases water flow, which in turn allows better management of lake levels, especially during high water events.
-Additionally, aquatic plant management supports more outdoor recreation and helps to minimize losses of water-based economic activity.
+Additionally, aquatic plant management supports more outdoor recreation for local and regional users of the lakes and helps minimize losses of water-based economic activity.
+Management is also needed to provide adequate access to the lake by riparians and other users.
 The LWC recommends: